Saturated Absorption Spectroscopy Systems

 - Ideal for Laser Locking or Teaching Labs

 The Thorlabs SKSAS kit offers a proven set of components to construct a compact, fiber-coupled Saturated Absorption Spectroscopy (SAS) setup.
-It offers a method for producing a highly stable lock for tunable lasers at the peak of atomic hyperfine structure transitions.
+It offers a method for producing a highly stable tunable laser locking reference at the peak of atomic hyperfine structure transitions.
 The kit also allows for the study of the hyperfine structure and Doppler broadening of atomic transitions.

 The kit has been designed using stock optics and mechanics, as well as compatible custom components.
 This makes these kits adaptable using other Thorlabs cage system and lens tube components.
 For a list of the major components and subsystems included in the SAS kit, please see the Kit Contents tab.

 While the vapor cell heater is included in the kit, please note that the vapor cell and temperature controller must be purchased separately.
-Currently, we offer rubidium reference vapor cells, which are available below.
-A variety of custom vapor cells are also available; please contact firstname.lastname@example.org for more details.
-Thorlabs' TC200 Temperature Controller is compatible with the cell heater.
+Currently, we offer rubidium and potassium reference vapor cells, which are available below.
+A variety of custom vapor cells are also available; please contact email@example.com for more details.
+We also offer pre-assembled Herriott cells for gas absorption spectroscopy applications.

 Saturated Absorption Spectroscopy